denstorti/sns_sqs_lambda_cmk/README.md

-# Practical explanation on policies for integrating encrypted (CMK) SNS, SQS, Lambdas
+# Practical explanation on policies for integrating encrypted (CMK) SNS, SQS, Lambdas using Terraform

 ## Overview